Anthony Stovold

 The Third Ledger

-The Third Ledger is a slow-burning political thriller set in the modern Philippines, where old secrets survive through silence, inheritance, and power.
+A slow-burning political thriller set in the modern Philippines, where old secrets survive through silence, power, and inheritance.

 The Dry Well

-When retired Englishman Peter Rawlins agrees to help an old acquaintance investigate a forgotten wartime file, he expects little more than stories about Yamashita gold and Japanese occupation myths buried deep in the hills of Bohol,in the Philippines.
-Instead, he uncovers something far more dangerous.
+When retired Englishman Peter Rawlins agrees to help investigate a forgotten wartime file in the hills of Bohol, he uncovers something far more dangerous than myth.

 Scroll to Top